We created a website and app, revolving around our data-driven mission

 Behind the simplistic façade, the app is equipped with unique, technological perks.
 For example, if an error occurs throughout an order, the app makes sure that the chosen restaurant receives the order by alternate means, such as email.
 Additionally, the system is carefully programmed to suit the capacity of each of Sticks’n’Sushi’s locations.
 In this way, the restaurants evade overbooking and keep the orders coming at manageable rates.
 The system, that communicates with Oracle’s POS system, “Symphony”, is flexible and can be adjusted to work in alternate setups.

-Kasper Saunders Bang is the Senior Director of Charlie Tango.
+Kasper Saunders Bang is the Commercial Director of Charlie Tango.
 Kasper is responsible for the overall commercial team at Charlie Tango and is also responsible for Charlie Tango's public customers.